norsez/BDShelfStackViewController/README.md

     //That's it!
 Check out the sample project for a more detailed sample implementation

 ```

+Try `README.playground` (Xcode 10 is required) for an interactive tutorial on how to use `BDShelfStackViewController` .

+## What's new in 0.0.5
+- add `README.playground`

 ## What's new in 0.0.4
 - remove `init(withData:)`.
 Now use `createShelfStack(with:)` to initialize the view of shelf stack
 - add method to reload the stack at the specified index - `reloadRow(at:,flash:)`